mukeshrathore/UI-Interview-Questions/javascript-interview-questions.md

 ---
 ### How to know that whether the Object `{x:1, y:2, z:8, b:null, a:[10]}` contains array in it? ...Hint : hasOwnProperty

 ---
-### What is * in css

----
-### We have used mm, cm units in css, Have you used km in css?

----
-### what is fr unit?
-Hint its new unit introduced in css grid

----
-### In the context of Browser, what is Stack and eventloop?

----
-### How do you know any point in the application that how much size your application has?
+### How do you know at any point in the application that how much size your application has?

 ---
 ### Where are timers and variables stored in Javascript?